redfieldstefan/library-model/README.md

 Shelves hold books, and shelves are defined by `section`.
 Upon inititialization, shelves are pushed to the Library.

-The library holds shelves, and a master array of all the books in the shelves.
-You `checkOut` and `checkIn` books at the library level.
+The library holds shelves.
+You `checkOut` and `checkIn` books at the library level, these functions iterate through each shelf's books array and update each book's `checkedStatus`.

 You may also search the library for titles, authors, and see lists of books for each section.

 If you `makeNoise` the librarian will get upset.